Buying a Business – What is Profit

 - Annualised Nett.
 The profit calculated by taking a part-year’s profit, and dividing by the number of months, then multiplying by twelve to estimate a year’s result.

-Every business is run differently to suit the individual needs and requirements of the owners and shareholders.
+According to an specialist National Broker dealer consultant, who writes for Fresh Loan, every business is run differently to suit the individual needs and requirements of the owners and shareholders.
 In order to accurately compare one business with another it is necessary to make adjustments to the income and expenses.
 These adjustments are often referred to as “add-backs”.

 On the expense side there can be many expense items that are on the accounts simply to minimise tax.
 Such items often adjusted are; accountancy, interest, depreciation (debatable), personal phone, motor vehicle, owners wages, or owner’s family member wages, some taxes, and some rebates.